robert-abela/llp2/revision/lo1revision/revision_L01.md

 * __counter__ (normal version) and
 * __counter2__ (extended version)

-## 1.6 Evaluate functionality of multi-source code using a debug toolchain
-For this course you are expected to know how to use a debugger of your choice.
-Mention at least two instances where a debugger was useful while doing this task.

 ## 1.4 Construct a multi-source tool-chain for a given device
 Finally you are to extend your makefile further to allow for debug and release builds of both program versions.
 The debug versions will be used by developers while the release versions will be used for customer devices.
 The difference between debug and release versions stands in the flags passed to GCC